 - Efficiency Wage and Efficient Redundancy Pay, European Economic Review, 2000, 44(8), 1473-1490.
 Abstract: [...]

 and Crime over the Life Cycle, with Giovanni Gallipoli.

-We develop an overlapping-generation, life-cycle model with endogenous education and crime choices.
-Education and crime depend on different dimensionsof heterogeneity.
+We compare two large-scale policy interventions aimed at reducing crime: subsidizing high school completion and increasing the length of prison sentences.
+To this purpose we use a life-cycle model with endogenous education and crime choices.
 We apply the model to property crime and calibrate it to U.S. data.
-We compare two policies: subsidizing high school completion and increasing the length of prison sentences.
-We find that targeting crime reductions throughincreases in high school graduation rates entails large efficiency and welfare gains.
+We find that targeting crime reductions through increases in high school graduation rates entails large efficiency and welfare gains.
 These gains are absent if the same crime reduction is achieved by increasing the length of sentences.
-We find that general equilibrium effects explain half of the reduction in crime from subsidizing high school.
-Crucially, the effect of small equilibrium price changes is magnified by their interaction with the underlying individual heterogeneity.
+We also find that general equilibrium effects explain roughly one half of the reduction in crime from subsidizing high school.

 - The Non-neutrality of

 Severance Payments with Incomplete Markets, (with Marco